What Homeowners Need to Know About New HVAC Refrigerant for 2025 header image

 Closing Thoughts

 The refrigerant changes in 2025 are a significant shift for homeowners, especially those with older air conditioning systems.
-While you do not have to replace your system immediately, it is important to plan ahead.
+While you do not have to replace your system immediately, it is important to plan.

 Are you ready to make the switch and stay ahead of the upcoming regulations?
 Extreme Comfort Air Conditioning & Heating can help you navigate the transition and install a new HVAC system that meets the latest standards.